AwangMedidat/Test-FE-Kodegiri/README.md

 # 1. Logical Test

-if you want run, just typing :
+if you want run, just typing:

 `node Logical-Test.js`

 # 2. Development Test

-We suggest that you begin change directory: cd `development test`
+We suggest that you begin change directory and typing:
+`cd development test`

 ## Development Environment